pranigopu/mastersProject/conceptual-notes/bayesian-inference/sampling-methods.md

 ---

-_Hence, we see how HMC allows more efficient exploration of the high-probability-mass region of the posterior, compared to the approaches that explore by diffusing from a starting point over time._
+_Hence, we see how HMC allows more efficient exploration of the high-probability-mass region of the posterior, compared to the approaches that explore by diffusing from a starting point over time (e.g. Metropolis-Hastings)._

 ---